romner-set/realistic-fusion-dev/README.md

   - Helium-3 is produced from tritium decay or He3-suppressed D-D fusion
 - Balance everything for actual ingame use outside of sandbox
 - Completely recreate the tech tree
+- Write a manual for controlling the reactor
 - Write all sources into a readable format
+- Improve the formulas used for reactor simulation
 - Revamp RFA & RFW
 - Add compatibilities for other major mods
 - ?
 Rewrite the GUI to use a library instead of the spaghetti code mess that I've created